samuel-a/saatutka-harjoitus-web/README.md

 ## How to run

-Run `npm start` and navigate to [http://localhost:3000](http://localhost:3000) to view the project in your browser.
-API configuration is done by placing your OWM api key in `src/api-config.json`.
+Run `REACT_APP_MOCK_API=0 npm start` and navigate to [http://localhost:3000](http://localhost:3000) to view the project in your browser.

+API configuration is done by copying `src/api-config.json.template` to `src/api-config.json` and inserting your personal API key.

+To run app with mock values (which don't call the Weather API), run `REACT_APP_MOCK_API=1 npm start`.
+This is used for testing styling with nonsense data being displayed.

 ## Notes
 * Created with create-react-app.